JuliaManifolds/Manopt.jl/docs/src/index.md

 `SymmetricPositiveDefinite.jl` | `SPD` | `MM` |  $n\times n$ symmetric positive matrices | using the affine metric
 `Sphere.jl` | `Sn` | `M` |  $n$-dimensional Sphere $\mathbb S^n$ | embedded in $\mathbb R^{n+1}$

+## Organization of Code
+Despite the given structure by Julia (folders `src/`, `docs/`, `test/`), this package consists of the following structre:
+* a folder in the main directory `Tutorials/` containing all Tutorials as Juypter notebooks (thats why they are not wihtin `src/`) that should cover all main algorithms and introduce the data structures (`Manifold`, `MPoint`, `MTVector` structure)
+* the `src/` folder itself structures the parts of the Toolbox as follows (roughly in order of importance).
+The main file including all following is `Manopt.jl` encapsulating all `include`s in a module.
+That also means, that all files seperately handle `export`s and `import`s. * `manifold/` contains a file for each manifold implementing the subtypes.
+The main types are defined in `Manifold.jl` as well as operators in the types as well as fallbacks to provide errors for not implemented cases of types or non-fitting cases (like `exp` with a point from manifold A and a tangent vector from manifold B)
+  * `solvers/` contains all solving algorithms like `steepestDescent`.
+    These should always be available in two formats: One based on a `problem` structure, such that they can be called by just one argument, for example when checking a range of parameters and such that you only need to change one value in the struct (which is defined in `problems/`).
+The second version should be one with only mandatory parameters, where all others are (`;...)`) optional key-value parameters and also providing thorough checks of the input and internally call the first ones.
+While
+    the first one might be harder to call, the less checks and without key-value makes them faster after compilation, which is also beneficiary for the second ones since they internally call them.
+The second ones provide the easy-to-use functions for new users, where all optional parameters are set so values that are for a start in a certain sense _reasonable_.
+  * `algorithms/` contains all smaller parts or helpers for the solvers, for example the Armijo line search
+  * `examples/` contains examples that are not yet tutorials or jupyter notebooks (maybe removed in future, when all examples are Tutorials)
+  * `helpers/` contains small helpers like the debug functionals
+  * `plots/` contains all plotting functions
+  * `problem/` contains all structures for the internal algorithms or solvers

 ## A summary of notations
 The Riemannian Manifold will always be denoted by $\mathcal M$ its dimension by $d\in\mathbb N$, and points on $\mathcal M$ by $p,q$ or $p_i$,